 The nearest railway station is Rishikesh 241km or Haridwar/ Dehradun around 260km.

-The airport is Jolly Grant airport in Dehradun which is around 258km.
+The airport is Jolly Grant Airport in Dehradun which is around 258km.

 From there hire a taxi.
-It could only be approached by barely motorable road.
+It could only be approached by a barely motorable road.
 And it’s around 10 hours of hilly region drive.

 Best time for Chopta:

 A word of caution for people who loves driving their own vehicle.
-The road often gets blocked in snowfall so it’s advisable to hire local jeeps for last few miles.
+The road often gets blocked in snowfall so it’s advisable to hire local jeeps for the last few miles.

 Things to pack:

-Remember to pack your own power bank for charging, toiletries and towels.
+Remember to pack your own power bank for charging, toiletries, and towels.
 The place is for camping so bring your personal necessary items.

 Food is very subnormal so don’t experiment with it.
-Stick to basic parathas, dal chawal or bread omelets.
+Stick to basic parathas, dal chawal, or bread omelets.
 Almost nothing could go wrong with this menu.

-When I ask myself how difficult the path was and amenities available I shudder at the thought, but given an option, I’ll not back down to visit it again.
+When I ask myself how difficult the path was and the amenities available I shudder at the thought, but given an option, I’ll not back down to visit it again.

 It was worth it.

-Like, Share and Spread if you loved what you read.
+Like, Share, and Spread if you loved what you read.
 You may also like my post on the Maldives.